abidbajwa951/abidbajwa951/README.md

 🚀 I specialize in tools and practices like Kubernetes, Ansible, Terraform, and Linux server management.
 I'm continuously learning and sharing my knowledge through hands-on projects and blog content.

 🔍 Currently exploring:
-- 🔧 Slurm cluster setup and job scheduling
+- 🔧 Slurm cluster setup and job scheduling for HPC environments
-- ⚙️ Infrastructure automation with Ansible & Terraform
+- ⚙️ Infrastructure automation using Ansible & AWX
-- 🔐 Hardening Linux environments and automating security compliance
+- 🔐 Hardening Linux environments and enforcing security compliance with automation
-- ☁️ Cloud provisioning using Alibaba Cloud and OCI
+- ☁️ Cloud Architect Alibaba, OCI, and AWS Cloud
-- 📦 Containerization and GitOps using AWX and Kustomize
+- 📦 Containerization and GitOps

 🙌 I believe in collaboration, continuous improvement, and contributing back to the community through open-source and knowledge sharing.